upendra1997/jsw/Readme.md

 2. Go to project folder and run `heroku create` and enter login id.
 3. run `heroku addons:create mongolab`.
 4. run `git push heroku master`.
-5. to allow sending of email from gmail, please go to
+5. To allow sending of email from gmail, please go to
     1. [Here](https://www.google.com/settings/security/lesssecureapps) and enable less secure apps.
     2. [Here](https://accounts.google.com/b/0/displayunlockcaptcha) Disable Captcha temporarily so you can connect the new device/server.
 If email service stop working then go to this link and try again after enabling them.
+6. add all the keys with proper values from congig.json to heroku secrets.

 ## Documentation